JenniferKJackson/jkj46/AguaClara_Interactive_Tutorial.md

 <!--- Fill you answer here. --->

 ## Images
 To input images, you'll either need an image URL or a file path to your image.
 For AguaClara work, your repository should have a folder for images where you can get an image URL or file path from.
-In this tutorial, I've made an image folder with a picture in the `aguaclara_tutorial` repository.
+In this tutorial, I've made an image folder with a picture in the `aguaclara_tutorial` repository

 To get your image URL, go to your GitHub repository on your web browser and navigate to the file where your image is stored.
 Click on the image name, and it should pop up.
 Right click on the image, and copy image address to get it's URL. **(Note: You should never copy the URL to the folder where the image is stored in the repository.)**